swisscom/PowerGRR/docs/ConvertFrom-Base64.md

 # ConvertFrom-Base64

 ## SYNOPSIS
 Decode a base64 encoded string.
+This function is used also inside fetching results when only payload should be returned.

 ## SYNTAX